cctsao1008/Mallard-DonateHelpMenu/README.md

 ##Install it

-Just clone this repo into your app-root:
+Just zip/put the 'Help'-folder into your app-root.

-    git clone git@github.com:voidcode/Mallard-DonateHelpMenu.git

 ##Then go and edit: /help/C/donate.page